Financial Settlements

 Call us now: 01543 420 000 or request a call back below

-Dealing with the financial arrangements upon divorce.
+Dealing with the financial arrangements upon divorce1

-A fair and reasonable agreement.
+A fair and reasonable agreement

 Hopefully you and your partner will be able to reach an agreement with each other as to how to divide up the matrimonial assets; but it is important that the agreement reached is fair and is enforceable and will not be overturned at some future date.
 It is important that you get legal advice at the earliest stage possible so that you can know your legal rights and obligations and so that the negotiations with your partner can be entered into in confidence knowing that you are properly dealing with all the issues and have not missed out any crucial points.

-Guidance from experienced solicitors.
+Guidance from experienced solicitors

 We are happy to have a without prejudice meeting with you at an early stage (even if you are not ready to start the divorce process) to outline your legal rights and to guide you to the points which you should consider and to give you the general advice which will help you to decide your next step.
 You are under no obligation to take matters any further and the meeting will hopefully put your mind at rest and explain clearly and straight forwardly what could otherwise be a worrying and confusing series of issues.

-Methods of reaching agreement.
+Methods of reaching agreement

 There are several ways in which you can agree the division of matrimonial assets including Mediation, Solicitor negotiation, Collaborative Law and Court proceedings.
 If you and your partner do reach an agreement (with or without legal advice and help) we would very strongly advise that the agreement is recorded in a “Consent Order”.
 This will ensure that financial issues are finalised properly and that neither of you can re-open the issue at some future point.
 Without this “Consent Order” either of you could at any stage in the future issue proceedings and ask the court to divide up the assets which you and your partner have at that point in time (not what you had when you separated or divorced!).

-Applications to Court.
+Applications to Court

 Most divorce financial settlements are resolved through negotiation but if that is not possible or the finances are complex due to there being business assets or valuable pensions, then it may be necessary to issue court proceedings.
 Throughout those proceedings there are opportunities to still reach an agreed settlement and we will advise you throughout with the intention of settling matters on a fair and reasonable basis wherever possible.

-The circumstances of your case.
+The circumstances of your case

 All sorts of factors and circumstances can and will be taken into account in deciding how the matrimonial property and assets will be divided.
 We will advise you of all of those circumstances which may then lead to you to settling matters in a way which you would not have otherwise considered or have been aware of.